Dynamic DNS Services - 100% FREE for all Top Level Domains

 Note: We don't provide static IPs.
 Our DynDNS simply link your dynamic IP to a static domain name.
 Thus, you can access the network with the domain name no matter how the IP changes.

-Easily Update Dynamic IP Addresses Using Curl
+Easily Update Dynamic IP Addresses Using cURL

 On Windows, Mac, or Linux, schedule a task to execute the following curl command at regular intervals. cURL, which stands for client URL, is a command line tool that developers use to transfer data to and from a server.
 Curl is typically included in most operating systems.
 It has been a part of Windows since the release of Windows 10 build 1803 in early May 2018.
 If the command is not present on your machine, you'll need to install it.